-• Independent Assessor (Maximus) to replace counties and Managed Long-Term Care programs (MLTC) to determine your Medicaid eligibility, i.e. Do you get care benefits?
-And if you do, how many hours?

-• No role for your physician.
-State will create an 'Independent Physician Panel' that will review applications.

-• Additional Medicaid review to be conducted by "Independent Review Panel" if elder or disabled person needs more than 12 hours/day of home care
+- Independent Assessor (Maximus) to replace counties and Managed Long-Term Care programs (MLTC) to determine your Medicaid eligibility, i.e. Do you get care benefits? - No role for your physician.
+The state has created an 'Independent Physician Panel' that will review applications. - Additional Medicaid review to be conducted by "Independent Review Panel" if elder or disabled person needs more than 12 hours/day of home care

-A thorough analysis of all transactions within either look-back period must be undertaken prior to filing for Medicaid, and a "paper trail" provided to DSS.
+A thorough analysis of all transactions within either look-back period must be undertaken prior to filing for Medicaid, and a "paper trail" provided to DSS for applications subject to a penalty period.

 How is the penalty period calculated?
 The penalty period for non-exempt transfers is calculated by dividing the total value of all assets transferred by the average monthly cost of nursing home care in your area, called the "Monthly Regional Rate".
 The State determines this "average" each year for different regions across New York State.
-See Appendix A for a list of 2023 NY Regional Rates.
+See Appendix A for a list of 2024 NY Regional Rates.